D11 · GCB

 For new builds, the lift shaft is integrated from foundation up, simplifying construction.
 For retained structures, retrofit options include both traction and vacuum systems depending on plot layout and finish ambition.
 Many homes here have generous internal voids that suit traction shafts with glass cabins as a visual feature.
 BCA approval is straightforward on new builds.

-Top-of-band pricing applies, S$95,000–S$140,000+.
-Premium traction or MRL systems with custom cabin interiors are the dominant spec.
-Vacuum lifts at S$70,000–S$85,000 occasionally appear on retrofit projects.
+Top-of-band scope applies here.
+Premium traction or MRL systems with custom cabin interiors are the dominant spec, with vacuum lifts occasionally appearing on retrofit projects.
+We scope each lift after a free site assessment.

 A new 3-storey detached build in Binjai Park incorporated a 3-stop traction lift with a glass cabin opening to a central foyer void, with shaft construction integrated from foundation up.
 Commissioning aligned with overall handover.